Skip Navigation

 • Clean your spaces often.

-In addition to making your home physically safe and comfortable for baby, ensure the relationship between you and your baby’s caregivers are strong.
+In addition to making your home physically safe and comfortable for the baby, ensure the relationship between you and your baby’s caregivers is strong.
 Check out the resources below for help managing your relationship if you are still with your partner, co-parenting or co-caring with a family member for your new infant.

 Make Your Space Baby Friendly